Arike Ogunbowale: WNBA

 Ogunbowale entered the WNBA league in 2019 when she was the fifth overall pick in the 2019 WNBA draft by the Dallas Wings.

 Ogunbowale was selected as the WNBA 2021 All-Star Game Most Valuable Player (MVP) with 26 points in the team WNBA win versus the women's Olympic squad, Team USA (July 14, 2021).

 During the 2019 season, she was third in the league in scoring, averaging 19.1 points per game.
 She scored 20 or more points in 13 of her final 14 games, including the final 11 of the season.
 After the season, Ogunbowale was named to the All-Rookie Team.

 In May 2023 she was named the WNBA's Western Conference Player of the Month.
 Leading up to the May award, in the first week of the season from May 20 to May 28, Ogunbowale averaged a league-high 26.7 points, giving Dallas its first 2–0 season start since 2007.
 Over four games in May, she ranked third in scoring in the WNBA.
 In a game where she scored 21 points against Minnesota, she became the 11th player in league history to score over 20 points in the first four games of the season.

 While playing with the Wings early on, in the winter she played overseas in Turkey and then Russia.
 She coached at the 2022 NBA Academy Women's Camp during an offseason trip to Saly, Senegal.
 Also, she played during the NBA Celebrity All-Star Game in Utah.
 Near the end of the 2022 regular season, she suffered an oblique injury and stayed home for the offseason instead of playing overseas, accepting a player marketing agreement from the WNBA.
 She didn't play for two months.

 In May 2023, after a win over the Atlanta Dream, the Dallas Morning News called her the "cornerstone" of the team.
 In June 2023, her parents praised the debut of WNBA shows being aired on national television, allowing her games to be seen outside of arenas.
 In 2023, early that year, she appeared in several State Farm ads.
 She led the Dallas Wings to a second win over Mercury in front of a sellout crowd in June 2023, scoring a season-high of 35 points for the Wings in a 90–77 win.
 She sank 12 of 21 shots with five assists.

 On July 20, 2024, Ogunbowale was named the WNBA All Star Game MVP after scoring 34 points (a WNBA All-Star Game record) with 6 assists—all in the second half.
-This is the 2nd All Star MVP title for Ogunbowale, who also won the title in 2021.
-In both cases, the WNBA All Stars were playing against Team USA Olympic teams.
+This was the 2nd All-Star MVP title for Ogunbowale, who also won the title in 2021.
+In both cases, the WNBA All-Stars were playing against Team USA Olympic teams.

+On April 10, 2026, Ogunbowale re-signed with the Wings on a seven-figure, multiyear contract.